Job titles change for educators in the summer

-LANSING — During the school year, they have such job titles as English teacher, guidance counselor, band director and bus driver.
+During the school year, they have job titles such as English teacher, guidance counselor, band director and bus driver.

 But when the school year is over, employees in the Lansing school system take on new job titles.